onionshare/onionshare/docs/source/features.rst

 Tips for running a receive service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to host your own anonymous dropbox using OnionShare, it's recommended you do so on a separate, dedicated computer always powered on and connected to the Internet, and not on the one you use on a regular basis.
+If you want to host your own anonymous dropbox using OnionShare, it's recommended you do so on a separate, dedicated computer always powered on and connected to the internet, and not on the one you use on a regular basis.

 If you intend to put the OnionShare address on your website or social media profiles, save the tab (see :ref:`save_tabs`) and run it as a public service (see :ref:`turn_off_private_key`).
 It's also a good idea to give it a custom title (see :ref:`custom_titles`).